tomduck/electrostatics/README.md

 ### Two Positive Charges ###

-Another textbook example.
-Note, however, that equatorial clumping is observed in the far field.
+This is another textbook example.
+Note the equatorial clumping in the far field and the point of 2D convergence in the middle.

 ![Two positive charges.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/two-positive-charges.png)